Found: The Enchanted Forest

 I’m totally getting to relieve my childhood through this week’s scavenger hunt finds.
 Earlier this week, I went to the newly re-opened Starry Nights at Shelby Farms, and last night, I went to the Enchanted Forest at the Pink Palace Museum.

-The Enchanted Forest has been a sign of Christmastime in Memphis for more than 50 years.
+The Enchanted Forest has been a sign of Christmastime in Memphis for 65 years (as of 2018).
 Originally, it was at the Gayoso Hotel, and when that closed, it moved to Goldsmiths.
 At Goldsmiths, designer Barry Hartzog made the Enchanted Forest something really special – different costumes for the animatronic animals every year and new scenes so that the forest looked totally different every year.

 Now, the Enchanted Forest is at the Pink Palace Museum, and all of the proceeds from it are donated to LeBonheur Children’s Medical Center.